 - Topical medications, hearing aids or earplugs:

 - Aggravating factors, such as ear trauma from foreign bodies in the ear, cotton buds, ear syringing or hearing aids.

 - Water in the ear in swimmers, especially in polluted water.

 - Chemicals including hair spray, hair dyes and cerumenolytics.

-The main symptoms are pain and itching.
+The main symptoms of otitis externa are pain and itching.
 There may also be discharge and hearing loss.
 Findings on otoscopy are: